IlariaSalogni/IlariaSalogni.github.io/README.md

 # Hey there! :)
-This is Ilaria, I'm a MSc final year student in NLP with a background in linguistics, working on explainability of LLMs.
+This is Ilaria, I'm a MSc graduate in NLP with a background in linguistics, working on explainability of LLMs.
-Right now (autumn'23) I'm writing my master thesis about quantification.
+Right now (summer '24) I'm looking for linguistic research opportunities.
 Reach me out at i.salogni@studenti.unipi.it for collaborations and any questions!